jjttcc/midifilter/README.md

 if you're a programmer, you're free to make your own changes and, if you like, submit them on github for consideration into the main branch.

-Regarding this docuementation, although I think I am fairly competent at writing documentation, I am far from perfect.
+Regarding this documentation, although I think I am fairly competent at writing documentation, I am far from perfect.
 If you find a flaw in this documentation, or in the software, for that matter, that you think needs correcting, feel free to send me a message about the issue via github.